-- In order to meet the sustainability goals of the Downtown Plan and to achieve Metro Government's vision of Nashville as the greenest city in the US, the DTC encourages urban infill and energy efficient development. - By location alone, urban infill is more energy efficient than green-field development because it utilizes existing streets and infrastructure.
+- In order to meet the sustainability goals of the Downtown Plan and to achieve Metro Government's vision of Nashville as the greenest city in the US, the DTC encourages urban infill and energy efficient development. - efficient than green-field development because it utilizes existing streets and infrastructure.
 By emphasizing mixed-use, walkable neighborhoods within Downtown, the DTC reinforces Metro Government's commitment to sustainability and responsible use of resources.
-Part of being sustainable is using existing under-utilized infrastructure - water lines, sewer lines, electricity, and streets - in lieu of creating new infrastructure and continuing green-field consumption.
+Part of being sustainable is using existing under-utilized infrastructure water lines, sewer lines, electricity, and streets in lieu of creating new infrastructure and continuing green-field consumption.